 Where is my engine code located?

-Common Locations for Engine Codes
+Common Locations for the Engine Code

-Why is the Engine Code Important?
+Why the Engine Code is Important

 Where is the engine code located?